wgetJane/ttt-weapon-rework/README.md

 SMG ammo is renamed to "Rifle ammo", and its reserve size is still 60\
 \- rifle ammo is used by assault rifles

-Rifle ammo is renamed to "Sniper ammo", and its reserve is still 20\
+Rifle ammo is renamed to "Sniper ammo", and its reserve size is still 20\
 \- sniper ammo is used by sniper rifles

+Deagle ammo is renamed to "Magnum ammo", and its reserve size is still 36\
+\- magnum ammo is used by deagle and revolver

 information about new weapons is at the "new weapons" section below